I love being in a happy relationship. Doesn’t everyone?

-I didn’t want to bore you in this section with a list of my credentials.
-You are here because you are in search of support and encouragement for your relationship, so I have saved this section for the end.
+You are here because you are in search of guidance and support for your relationship, not to investigate the letters after my name, so I have saved this section for the end.

 Photo credit: Maria Shook Photography

 Email me to schedule a free 15 minute phone consultation...

 In your email, please provide a few time/date options for the phone call over the next week.
 Also, let me know if you are interested in Premarital Counseling or Couples Therapy.
 I look forward to supporting you and your relationship!